Rs. 5,000 - Rs. 2 crore

-Gold is a precious metal valued for its rarity, beauty, and cultural significance, often symbolising prosperity.
-The best days to buy gold are influenced by cultural and astrological beliefs.
-In India, festivals like Akshaya Tritiya, Dhanteras, and Diwali are considered auspicious for gold purchases, believed to bring good luck and prosperity.
-Additionally, buying gold during times of economic stability or when prices are lower can be beneficial.
+Gold is treasured for its beauty, rarity, and cultural value, often seen as a symbol of prosperity.
+In India, people believe that certain days bring good luck for buying gold.
+Festivals like Akshaya Tritiya, Dhanteras, and Diwali are considered especially auspicious for gold purchases, believed to attract wealth and positivity.
+Apart from these occasions, it is also wise to buy gold during times of economic stability or when prices are lower, so you can get the best value for your money.

 Step-by-step guide to calculating making charges